-10. Lapse/Permit Period-; Lapse; Forfeiture.
+10. Lapse/Permit Period,-; Lapse; Forfeiture.

 - a.
 The term of the Oil and Gas Permit shall be for three years except as otherwise stated herein.
 Upon issuance of any state permit issued by the COGCC allowing Operations on the Site that is the subject of the City's permit, the term of the Oil and Gas Permit shall automatically become coterminous with the COGGCC issued permit unless the Oil and Gas Permit has otherwise expired, lapsed, revoked, forfeited, abandoned, or otherwise terminated. - b.
 The Oil and Gas Permit shall expire upon abandonment and reclamation of the permitted Operation, unless otherwise expired, lapsed, revoked, forfeited, abandoned, or otherwise terminated. - c.
+Time for Drilling and Forfeiture. - 1.
 Upon issuance of an Oil and Gas Permit, and notwithstanding any other provision in this Code, the total number of wells approved in the Oil & Gas Permit must be drilled and completed within three (3) years of permit approval.
 Failure to do so shall constitute the forfeiture of the authorization and right to drill any undrilled wells.
-Authority to drill forfeited wells can only be obtained upon the amendment the existing Oil & Gas Permit or issuance of a new Oil & Gas Permit. - (42)d.
+Authority to drill forfeited wells can only be obtained upon the amendment the existing Oil & Gas Permit or issuance of a new Oil & Gas Permit. - 2.
+At least three months prior to forfeiture, an Operator may seek relief from forfeiture if, upon application to the Director, the Director finds by clear and convincing evidence that drilling and completions were delayed due only to state or local permitting requirements.
+In such case, the Director may authorize a one-time extension of the drilling and completion deadline by up to one year. - (9)d.
 If construction of a structure is required, an Oil and Gas Permit shall lapse unless a City building permit has been issued and construction diligently pursued within two (2) years of approval or at such alternative time specified in the approval.- In the event no new structure is required for the operation, the Oil and Gas Permit shall lapse if the Operation is not commenced within 180 days of the approval.
 In addition, an Oil and Gas Permit shall automatically lapse and have no further effect if the use is discontinued for 180-consecutive days.-

-(13)11.
+(10)11.
 Permit Exceptions.

 - (a)a.
 Operations not in conformance with this Code as of July 7, 2012, or that are in existence and are located within territory that is thereafter annexed to the City, may continue without the issuance of an Oil and Gas Permit until the Operation is expanded, new wells are drilled, or a permit is issued by the COGCC that allows further or additional Operations-or modifications to existing Operations.
 The right to operate any non-conforming Operations terminates if the use thereof is discontinued for six (6) months or more. - (b)b.
-Any renovation, replacement or repair of nonconforming Oil and Gas Facilities shall be allowed without an Oil and Gas Permit, provided such work does not increase the degree of nonconformity.- The replacement or addition of individual conforming tanks, treaters, or separators shall not require the remaining equipment or systems at an Oil and Gas Facility to conform to the development standards in this Section.
+Any renovation, replacement or repair of nonconforming Oil and Gas Facilities shall be allowed without an Oil and Gas Permit, provided such work does not increase the degree of nonconformity.-\ The replacement or addition of individual conforming tanks, treaters, or separators shall not require the remaining equipment or systems at an Oil and Gas Facility to conform to the development standards in this Section.